 Excel may seem intimidating at first, but by just starting to use the program for basic tasks in your life, you’ll get a better feel for how it works and also how it can make everything you do so much easier.

-If you want to get started on a path to mastering Excel, then check out our 11 step guide.
+If you want to get started on a path to mastering Excel, then check out our online Excel course.

 Ready to become a certified Excel ninja?